danmolloy/calculator/README.md

 This is a calculator created with react for FreeCodeCamp's Front End Developnment Libraries, following these [user stories](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-javascript-calculator).

 I used this project as an opportunity to use create-react-app for the first time, rather than building it in CodePen.

-This is my second attempt at the calculator.
-Improvements include:
-- More attractive CSS design
-- Mutliple react components
+I also spent some time further exploring CSS and creating multiple components.